icambron/twix.js/docs/docs.md

 See also [asDuration()](#reating-a-duration-from-a-range).

 ###count
 The number of minutes/hours/days/months/years the range includes, even in part.
-Any time period understood by moment will work.
+Any time period understood by Moment will work.

 ```js
 moment("1982-05-25T5:00").twix("1982-05-25T6:00").count("days")  //=> 1